An official website of the State of Oregon

 The only exception is the Chief of Police, who must obtain management certification within 2 years of their appointment.

-DPSST has developed a Psychological Screening Reference Guide to assist agencies in determining if a psych is required.
+DPSST has developed an Agency Background and Psychological Screening Reference Guide to assist agencies in determining background and psychological requirements based on various employment scenarios.

 A .gov website belongs to an official government organization in the United States.